autocorr/faust_line_imaging/docs/source/userguide.rst

    #. without using auto-multithresh and manually adding regions to the
       existing mask

 The pipeline processes discrete image "chunks" in frequency to improve performance and ease memory constraints.
 Restarting thus requires operating on the chunk containing the offending emission.
+More information on manually restarting one chunk is described in the Cookbook :any:`Restarting one chunk` section.
 In the following example, channel index number 238 is insufficiently cleaned and the offending chunk is restarted with the interactive cleaning.

 .. code-block:: python

+   # The standard, full instance will apply operations to the entire SPW,
+   # even if "under the hood" the processes are being applied to each
+   # sub-image or "chunk".
    full_config = ImageConfig.from_name('CB68', '244.936GHz_CS')
+   # To get the frequency chunk with issues, we manually retrieve the
+   # `ImageConfig` instances for every chunk.
    chunked_configs = full_config.duplicate_into_chunks()
    problematic_config = chunked_configs.get_chunk_from_channel(238)
+   # Restart tclean interactively using the existing clean mask and model.
    problematic_config.clean_line(ext='clean', restart=True, interactive=True)
    # ^ The casaviewer will appear for manual masking.
 Identify the channel
    #   with the offending emission (the channel indices will now be of the chunk)